 So, what can you use instead of oil in your pizza dough?
 Water is the main ingredient in pizza dough, it hydrates the flour.
 If you want to add some fat to your dough, you can use a small amount of I can’t believe it’s not butter or you can use oil – but I’d use a lot less than is generally recommended.
 You can also add in spices like basil, oregano or garlic to give the dough some extra flavor.

-To make great pizza dough all you really need is flour, baking soda, salt, and water.
+To make great pizza dough all you really need is flour, baking powder, salt, and water.
 This simple combination will result in a crispy, flavorful crust that is perfect for any pizza toppings.
 The best part?
 I don’t use yeast in this recipe which means you don’t have to sit there hoping you got it right, proofing the dough and waiting forever to make a pizza!
 With our recipe you’ll be well on your way to making delicious, homemade pizza.

 Pizza dough without yeast?

 Let’s face it, in a perfect world we’d all have yeast in our pantry that didn’t expire 2 years ago…. but alas we do not.
 Your next thought might be “well I’ll just go to the grocery store and buy it.” wrong again bucko!
 I’ve been meaning to buy instant yeast for three weeks.
 THREE WEEKS.
 I’ve been to the grocery store at least 5 times…do I have yeast? nope.
 When I finally remember to buy it, will it ejecto-seato into the pantry and not come out until it’s expired?
 Yes.